Cedar shingles or shakes have many different grades and cuts.

 Number 3 Black Label cedar shingles are a utility grade for economy applications and secondary buildings such as sheds, gazebos and sidewalls.

-Number 1 and premium grades of cedar shakes and cedar shingles are available with preservatives via a pressure treatment process.
-They can also be purchased with pressure-treated fire retardants.
+Number 1 and premium grades of cedar shakes and shingles are available with pressure-treated preservatives, and they can also be purchased with pressure-treated fire retardants.

 Cedar Roof Care and Maintenance

 Cedar Roofs need to breathe, so they have to be kept clear of leaves, branches and all debris.
-The surface area and the keyways (areas between the shakes or shingles) need to be clean.
+The surface area and keyways (between the shakes or shingles) must be clean.
 Don’t let downspouts drain onto a lower roof surface – all gutters and downspouts should drain to the ground.
 Take care when it comes to power washing a cedar roof.
 High-pressure washing can cause damage to any material.
 Sometimes the debris of a roof can be easily removed with a garden hose.

-A good thing about a cedar roof is that it is sometimes possible to replace and repair parts of it, if it isn’t too old.
-Cedar repairs will eventually weather to the same coloration of the rest of the roof as it matures.
+A good thing about a cedar roof is that it is sometimes possible to replace and repair parts of it.
+It isn’t too old.
+Cedar repairs will eventually weather the same coloration as the rest of the roof as it matures.

-If you have a cedar roof and are reading this, it may be because you are wondering if your roof needs to be replaced.
-Or maybe it looks old, and you are not sure.
+If you have a cedar roof and are reading this, it may be because you wonder if it needs replacing.
+Or maybe it looks old, and you are unsure.

-Very often, a cedar roof gets neglected, grows moss, and holds tree debris.
-When that happens, the cedar roof can look quite bad.
+A cedar roof often gets neglected, grows moss, and holds tree debris, which can make it look bad.

 We have inspected and cleaned many cedar roofs at Absolute Roof Solutions and often found that some are in good shape and still have life left.